 The entire test takes a total of 2-3 hours from glucagon injection to final blood draw, with GH levels being measured at 0, 90, 135, and 180 minutes.
 An increase in growth hormone above a certain level due to the glucagon injection is considered to be indicative of pituitary sufficiency and NOT consistent with a diagnosis of adult-onset growth hormone deficiency.

 Growth Hormone Releasing Hormones / Peptides and IGF-1 Testing

 Patients who are interested in Sermorelin, Ipamorelin, Tesamorelin, CJC 1295, GHRP-2, GHRP-6 or IGF-1 therapy alone without HGH do not need to undergo a stimulation test.
 In this case, a regular blood test which also includes an IGF-1 score is needed first to determine treatment options.

-transformyou offers all consultations completely free of charge with no obligation.
-If you have questions about a possible growth hormone deficiency, it is recommended that you take advantage of this consultation and get all your questions answered.
-Call 480-839-4131 to schedule an appointment today.
+If you have questions about a possible growth hormone deficiency call 480-839-4131 to schedule an appointment today.
 All patients always work directly with one of our licensed physicians to ensure patient safety and confidentiality.